Beginner's Set for Vintage Brio Labyrinth Puzzle Game

 BTW, the diameter of the current Brio steel balls is 12.81 mm (almost exactly ½ inch), but steel balls with a diameter between 10 and 14 mm should work nicely; in case the original steel balls have gone AWOL from your labyrinth, I'm sure you could use matching glass marbles as well.

-On top of that, I stumbled across the fact that my nickname, 'Robi' consists of the same characters as the 'BRIO' brand name, so I also had to make some more or less unobtrusive 'ROBI' stickers with the same design for my DIY beginner's platforms - you can see them in the pictures in steps 6 and 7 if you fire up your reading glasses.
+On top of that, I stumbled across the fact that my nickname, 'Robi', consists of the same characters as the 'BRIO' brand name, and I couldn't resist making some – more or less unobtrusive – 'ROBI' stickers with the same design for my DIY beginner's platforms - you can see them in the pictures in steps 6 and 7 if you fire up your reading glasses.